jackdally/lre_manager/MANUAL_TESTING_GUIDE.md

 If you encounter issues:

-1. **Setup page keeps showing**: Check if all steps are actually marked complete
+1. **Setup page keeps showing**: Check if all 7 steps are actually marked complete
 2. **Can't create allocations**: Verify vendors exist in the database, check element selection
-3. **MR justification required**: Make sure you've entered justification text in the MR tab
+3. **Initial MR not set**: Make sure you've entered justification text and saved MR in the BOE page
+4. **Final MR not set**: Ensure you've set Final MR and clicked "Mark Final MR as Set" button on setup page
+5. **R&O-Driven not available**: Complete R&O analysis in Step 4 to enable this calculation method
-4. **BOE won't approve**: Check validation errors - ensure all required elements have allocations and MR is set
+6. **BOE won't approve**: Check validation errors - ensure all required elements have allocations and Final MR is set
-5. **Can't push to ledger**: Ensure BOE is in "Approved" status
+7. **Can't push to ledger**: Ensure BOE is in "Approved" status and Final MR is set
-6. **Navigation tabs disabled**: Check setup status in database or via API
+8. **Navigation tabs disabled**: Check setup status in database or via API - all 7 steps must be complete
-7. **Email field missing**: Check if migration ran successfully
+9. **Email field missing**: Check if migration ran successfully
+10. **MR utilization not showing**: After baselining, MR utilization is only available on the R&O page, not the BOE page

 ---